head-first-kubernetes/head-first-kubernetes.github.io/index.md

 I think I have a idea on how to do example #3 for our thing.

-I don't know about you but I ❤️the examples.
+I don't know about you but I ❤️ the examples.
 Not enough CLI tools have them IMO.

 ```console
 $ kubectl scale --current-replicas=1 --replicas=4 deployment webconsole